 It’s important to both clean and disinfect your house, according to the Centers for Disease Control (CDC).
-While its tips are for those who were at risk of developing, or already have a confirmed case of, COVID-19, they are good guidelines to follow for extra prevention.
 Clean surfaces with soap and water and then disinfect with chemicals in order to kill any remaining germs.
 The CDC recommends frequently cleaning “high-touch” surfaces such as doorknobs, light switches, tables, toilets, and sinks.
 You should wear disposable gloves throughout the process to avoid coming into contact with COVID-19 if it is on your surfaces and wash your hands immediately after disposing of the gloves.

 When disinfecting, all cleaning products used should have 70% alcohol content, which is more than the CDC recommendation of 60% alcohol for hand sanitizer.
 Most disinfectants sold in stores meet these requirements, but check the label before buying.